hkitsmallpotato/HandsOn_DevOps_Cloud/hashicorp_vault_kubernetes_dev/tutorial.md

 2021-03-04T13:58:12.949Z [INFO]  core: vault is unsealed
 ```

+Hint: The doc do mention a way to change the k8s readiness probe used instead to circumvent this issue.
+The intention is to do that together with a `postStart` script that executes automatically on pod ready, and that script will perform the initialization and first unseal.

+Hint: I find the whole section "Additional Server Config" in the official guide to be crucial to installing Vault successfully, despite what its name may suggests.

 ## Install client and accessing the Vault server

 At this point things become easier.
 Follow the [tutorial](https://learn.hashicorp.com/tutorials/vault/getting-started-install?in=vault/getting-started) with the standard linux procedure (add trust to a new repo, then download and install packaged software using OS provided tool):